desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

 Additional Rules:
 * Global permissions
-  * All Beans users are global members by default, except for the very first user who signs up, who is a global owner.
+  * All Memes users are global members by default, except for the very first user who signs up, who is a global owner.
 * Channel permissions
   * A global owner has the same permissions as a channel owner in every channel they're part of.
 They do not become a channel owner unless explicitly added as one (by a channel owner, or themselves).
 Hence, if they are removed as a global owner (and are not a channel owner), they will no longer have those channel owner permissions.